Royal Tapestry Factory: Current activities

 In the 1990s the factory was running at a loss and received a bail-out from public funds.
-It became a foundation under the auspices of the Ministry of Culture with the aim of providing a secure basis for the future.
-Although further issues related to profitability have been reported, the factory still produces traditional tapestries and carpets.
-As well as producing new pieces, it is involved in the conservation of historic textiles.
+As part of the rescue package, the business was sold by the Stuyck family in 1996 and became a foundation under the auspices of the Ministry of Culture with the aim of providing a secure basis for the future.
+Although further issues related to profitability have been reported, the factory still produces traditional tapestries and carpets, continuing the three-hundred-year tradition of artisan production of tapestries and carpets with the aim of keeping alive this cultural institution and the craftsmanship of its own crafts, which are in the process of disappearing.